nebucaz/eidch-local/README.md

       }
 ```

+## Become a trusted participantPermalink

+To be acclaimed as a trusted issuer or verifier you need to additionally contact us by using the form found on the swiyu Trust Infrastructure service

 ## Initialize the status

 Once the issuer-agent-management, issuer-agent-oid4vci and postgres instance are up and running you need to initialize the status list of your issuer so that you can issue credentials.